neilmcfayden/project2/README.md

 - After fixing the issue with our API we started looking into how to display all available currencies and how to fit single crypto information into separate cards.
 - We used array method to map through all the currencies and create separate containers for each crypto and display their Name and Symbol depending on their Id.
 - <img width="1190" alt="Screenshot 2022-02-21 at 18 35 12" src="https://user-images.githubusercontent.com/94930059/155010498-1fd77724-af41-4d06-8f02-d35468ee9c6b.png">
-- After having all the currencies displayed separately on our page we moved to getting single crypto currency and display it in a card.
+- After having all the currencies displayed separately on our page we moved to getting a single crypto currency and displaying it in a card.
 We had to use the same if statement in order to fulfil our get request without any issues.
 - <img width="1190" alt="Screenshot 2022-02-21 at 18 38 12" src="https://user-images.githubusercontent.com/94930059/155010831-37cf56c8-6dc4-4265-aa8a-c62e62f53bad.png">
 - Our API did not have lots of information or any kind of logos to display so we had to make the most of it and style a bit in order not to look too empty or boring.

 #### Challenges for day 2
-- When we request a certain information from the API, like for example the price, current market cap or supply, we were receiving a huge long number which we had to round and add commas in order be more understandable.
+- When we request a certain information from the API, like for example the price, current market cap or supply, we were receiving a huge long number which we had to round and add commas in order to be more understandable.
 - After some Google-ing we found the following (function below) that helped us display our large numbers properly.
 - <img width="451" alt="Screenshot 2022-02-21 at 18 51 36" src="https://user-images.githubusercontent.com/94930059/155012238-4fd27ebf-2e42-4f32-a8d8-565b8b1bcc02.png">
-- We then used .toFixed() method that formats a number using fixed-point notation.
+- We then used the .toFixed() method that formats a number using fixed-point notation.
 - <img width="896" alt="Screenshot 2022-02-21 at 18 55 10" src="https://user-images.githubusercontent.com/94930059/155012587-6ab56061-d9a8-4c02-931d-01db9d356dcf.png">
 - We applied some styling using React Bootstrap to all the pages and made our website mobile friendly.
 - ![Screenshot 2022-02-21 at 18 59 35](https://user-images.githubusercontent.com/94930059/155013022-55eff287-7b14-4cf2-9ff1-547bf49785b1.png)

 ## Wins
-- Learnt to use React for the first time to build an app from scratch and to set up an application with multiple components.
+- Learned to use React for the first time to build an app from scratch and to set up an application with multiple components.
-- It was my first time pair coding on any project and I learnt a lot about collaborating, communcating and planning.
+- It was my first time pair coding on any project and I learnt a lot about collaborating, communicating and planning.
 - First time doing a hackathon-style project and working under time pressure.

 ## Future wish list
- ##### Because we chose a faulty API we spend a lof of time to figure out how to fix the error and how to always have a successful axios request ,our website is quite simple.
+ ##### Because we chose a faulty API we spend a lot of time trying to figure out how to fix the error and how to always have a successful axios request ,our website is quite simple.
 I am happy with the results but here are the things I would improve or add if we had more time :
 - Adding a Login and Register options where user can create an account and save their favourite crypto currencies and access them faster at any time
 - Add more content and visuals to keep the users engaged